Student Charter

 We want you to enjoy your time at Edinburgh Napier by making the most of extra-curricular opportunities, including participation in ENSA clubs and societies, with an awareness of how such activity supports your personal development and future employability.

 At Edinburgh Napier University we expect all members of the University community to help create and maintain an open, supportive and inclusive environment.
-The Student Code of Conduct below provides more information on what is expected from you.
+The Student Professional Standards (our code of conduct for taught programmes) below provides more information on what is expected from you.

 At Edinburgh Napier University we expect all members of the University community to help create and maintain an open, supportive and inclusive environment.
-As a member of that community you should respect and value diversity, including different cultural perspectives.
+As a member of that community, you must adhere to our Student Professional Standards (our code of conduct for taught programmes).

-This Student Code of Conduct complements Appendix I of the Student Conduct Regulations (PDF, 314 kB) in providing you with helpful examples of inappropriate conduct.
-Although those listed here and in our regulations are not exhaustive, they give a clear view of what may be deemed inappropriate.
+The Student Professional Standards complements Appendix I of the Student Conduct Regulations in providing you with helpful examples of inappropriate conduct.

-- Bullying and harassment of any form (e.g. racism or gender based violence) including via social media, text messages, email and in person.
+- Bullying, harassment and hate incidents of any form (e.g. racism or gender based violence) including via social media, text messages, email and in person.

 - Disrupting others’ learning and engagement, for example: